About Dr. Keisha

 2026 marks my 20th year delivering high quality, evidence-based, family-centered services for pediatric and adult clients!

-In addition to my role as a master clinician, I serve as an adjunct professor in New York University’s graduate program in speech-language pathology and a frequent guest lecturer in the graduate program in speech-language pathology at City University of New York – Queens College.
-I have also served as a clinical supervisor for both graduate student clinicians and clinical fellows since 2007.
-Within these roles, I mentor the next generation of clinicians and I get to learn from them and all of the developments in our field.
+In addition to my role as a master clinician, I serve as an adjunct professor in New York University’s graduate program in speech-language pathology and a visiting lecturer in the graduate program in speech-language pathology at City University of New York – Queens College.
+I have also served as a clinical supervisor for both graduate student clinicians and clinical fellows since 2008.
+Within these roles, I mentor the next generation of clinicians while keeping current on the clinical applications of research in our field.

 I’ve always been a clinician and I have also been very curious about how public health systems impact children and their families.
 Between 2019 and 2024, I served as a fellow and Epidemic Intelligence Service Officer at the Centers for Disease Control and Prevention in Atlanta, Georgia.
 While my time at the CDC was not clinical in nature, my skills using data to advance care coupled with my desire to contribute to the evidence of our field were fostered in these roles.
 Data are numbers.
 Data are also stories.
 I use both to provide family-centered and collaborative care to the clients and families I serve.